 What Is Ischemic Diabetic Maculopathy?

 Yes, visually impairing cataracts are more common in diabetics than in people without cataracts.
 Cataracts in diabetics that cause impairment of important visual functions such as seeing to drive or read can usually be effectively treated with cataract surgery.
 Cataract surgery does not treat diabetic retinopathy; but sometimes cataract surgery can make it easier to visualize and treat diabetic retinopathy.

 In proliferative diabetic retinopathy, new abnormal blood vessels grow in the diabetic retina that can bleed, fibrose, and detach the retina.
 This is a condition that could dramatically affect your sight.
 The abnormal growth of blood vessels also increase a risk for macular edema.

 Proliferative Diabetic Retinopathy is treated with laser photocoagulation, intraocular injection of anti-VEGF medication, and/or surgery to remove the vitreous gel.
 The goal of the treatments is to prevent any further vision loss.
 Controlling your blood sugar can also reduce its progression.

 Keeping your diabetes in good control can prevent or delay the onset of diabetic eye disease.
-Regular examinations by an Ophthalmologist can detect diabetic eye and lead to earlier, more effective treatments.
+Regular examinations by Dr. Sondheimer can help detect diabetic eye and lead to earlier, more effective treatments.

 Surgical removal of the vitreous is necessary when blood in the vitreous does not resolve, when the retina detaches, when proliferative diabetic eye disease can’t be controlled with laser treatment, and when there is severe scarring of the retina.